nullchinchilla/conlang-docs/paxfeka/sample-texts.md

 > Then the North Wind blew as hard as he could, but the more he blew the more closely did the traveler fold his cloak around him;

-Yanno, Bebend Fan seðekayta zin seðetal dan, seðetad daxomen savolba meno xoruntal.
+Yanno, Bebend Fan seðekaita zin seðetal dan, seðetad daxomen savolba meno xoruntal.

 > and at last the North Wind gave up the attempt.
 Then the Sun shined out warmly, and immediately the traveler took off his cloak.

 Deho, Bebend Fan fonstal.
-Yanno, Tǽyon wanwand zôlankæxtal, lìma savolba meno sístal.
+Yanno, Tǽyon wanwand zólankæxtal, líma savolba meno sístal.

 > And so the North Wind was obliged to confess that the Sun was the stronger of the two.